smxi/inxi/README.txt

 The second digit(s), "2", means a new real feature has been added.
 Not a tweaked existing feature, an actual new feature, which usually also has a new argument option letter attached.
 The second number goes from 0 to 9, and then rolls over the first after 9.
-It could also be adding a very complicated expansion of existing features, like Wayland.
-It depends.

-The third, "28", is for everything small, can cover bug fixes, tweaks to existing features to add support for something, pretty much anything where you want the end user to know that they are not up to date.
+The third, "28", is for everything not covered by 1 and 2, can cover bug fixes, tweaks to existing features to add support for something, full on refactors of existing features, pretty much anything where you want the end user to know that they are not up to date.
 The third goes from 0 to 99, then rolls over the second.

 The fourth, "6", is extra information about certain types of inxi updates.
 I don't usually use this last one in master branch, but you will see it in